saeed-asghari/pwaWithAngular/README.md

 ## Build
 1. ng build --prod

-2. Then into cd dist\jokes and run http-server -o
+2. Then into cd dist\jokes and run command http-server -o